 No, not at present.
 But thank you, sincerely, for asking.

 What is THE UNLIKELY ESCAPE OF URIAH HEEP about?

 Books.
 Magic.
 Sibling rivalry.
 Present-day Wellington.
 Dickensian London.
 Academia.
 Children’s stories.
 Girl detectives grown up.
 Literary characters coming to life.
 An impossible street hidden behind a wall.
 Shape-shifting Dickensian villains, multiple Mr Darcys, and the Hound of the Baskervilles.
 Dorian Gray is in it too.
 I like Dorian Gray.

 There’s another summary under “Books”, which is much better because Orbit wrote it and they’re professionals.
-You can also order the book at the links there.

 What does the H.G. stand for?